Employment Opportunities

 Future Upper School Faculty

-Join a growth-oriented, collaborative learning community committed to Westminster’s mission and vision, including core values of inclusivity and service.
-In developing "the whole person for college and for life,” Westminster hires and retains passionate, talented, diverse educators like you to prepare our students to be lifelong learners, well equipped to address local and global challenges.
+Join a growth-oriented, collaborative learning community committed to developing the whole person for college and life.
+Westminster hires and retains passionate, talented, diverse educators like you to prepare our students to be lifelong learners, well-equipped to address local and global challenges.
+Westminster excels regionally and nationally in every area of school life, from academics to the arts and athletics, achieving excellence through a wide range of programming — and we need you to help us!

-Anticipated start date: August 3, 2020
+Anticipated start date: TBD

 Supervisor: Head of the Upper School